 - United Airlines

-If you receive the full $200 statement credit, you’ll have essentially only spent $395 on the annual fee ($595 annual fee – $200 incidental credit).
+If you receive the full $200 statement credit, you’ll have essentially only be paying $395 out of pocket for the annual fee.

-35% of your points spent will also be rebated for any first class or business class flight booked through the Amex travel portal using Pay With Points.
-Additionally, you’ll get 35% of your points back for all flights booked with your selected airline through the Amex travel portal using Pay With Points.
+You’ll also get a 35% points rebate for any first-class or business-class flight booked through the Amex travel portal using Pay With Points.
+Additionally, you’ll get 35% of your points back for all flights (included economy) booked with your selected airline through the Amex travel portal using Pay With Points.
 You can get reimbursed up to 500,000 points per calendar year.
 You can change your selected airline once in January each calendar year.

-Amex Membership Rewards points are worth 1 cent each when you Pay with Points.
+Amex Membership Rewards points are worth one cent each when you Pay with Points.
 Every flight purchased through the Amex travel portal also earns frequent flyer miles with the airline.

 Up to $200 in Dell credits